Uses and Benefits of Date Palm That Will Surprise You

-Not many trees can claim to be as resourceful as date palm tree except for coconut tree, which has several uses as well.
+Not many trees can claim to be as resourceful as date palm trees except for coconut trees, which has several uses as well.

-Benefits of date palms were mentioned in many religions and used in its religious ceremonies.
+The benefits of date palms were mentioned in many religions and used in its religious ceremonies.
 The Bedouins had exploited and used every part of the tree for centuries and it had served them well.
 There are also several health benefits of date palm fruit and many delicious recipes that used dates as the main ingredients.
 My favorite is banana-dates smoothie.

-If you come across a date palm tree, say thank you for providing the many benefits and uses since ancient time.
+If you come across a date palm tree, say thank you for providing the many benefits and uses since ancient times.